 If approved, both the filing fee and the biometrics fee will be waived, and you will pay $0.

 When and how to apply for a work permit

-You apply for a work permit with USCIS’ Form I-765 (“Application for Employment Authorization”).
-You can file this form along with your marriage-based green card application (Form I-485) or at any time after you’ve gotten a notice that USCIS has received your green card application.
+You apply for a work permit with USCIS Form I-765 (“Application for Employment Authorization”).
+You can file Form I-765 along with your green card application (Form I-485) or at any time after you’ve gotten a notice that USCIS has received your green card application.
 If you apply for a work permit in the same package with your green card application, you simply need to include a completed Form I-765 and two passport-sized photos.
-There is no fee for filing a work permit application if it is included in the same package as your green card application (as long as your I-485 was filed after July 30, 2007).

 Even if you’ve already submitted your green card application, you can still apply for a work permit by filing Form I-765 along with a copy of the notice from USCIS showing that your green card application (including the I-485 filing fee) was received.

 Be sure to follow the direct filing instructions for Form I-765.
 USCIS requires that I-765 applicants file their application with the service center that will process their petition.
 Previously, applicants would send their application to one service center hub, which would then send their application to a different center for processing.
 Note: If you are filing the I-765 with another form, such as the I-485, file both forms at the address specified by the other form.